 Let's jump into four of the most impactful benefits of peer-to-peer appreciation and what you can do to start getting those benefits in your own workplace today!

 Aside from management-led recognition, appreciation between colleagues has a positive impact on attitude and performance.
 Here are the benefits of maintaining a peer recognition culture in the workplace, whether you have an in-office or a remote team.

-1. Employee Engagement
+1. Enhanced Employee Engagement

 Engagement is typically measured by surveying employees and having them self-select into three categories: engaged, disengaged, and actively disengaged.
 Depending on which category an employee falls into, the amount of passion and commitment they feel towards their job will differ, which in turn impacts the amount of effort they put in.

 Pretty much every company is looking to retain more of its employees.
-Not only is retention a reflection of company culture, but it has a big impact on the financials of an organization.
+Not only is retention a reflection of company values and culture, but it has a big impact on the financials of an organization.
 The more good-quality, trained employees who leave, the more time and money the company has to spend replacing them.
 It's a big hassle that can often be prevented.

-3. Company Culture
+3. Positive and Empowering Company Culture

 Although many companies set out with the best intentions in terms of creating a positive emotional culture, the truth is that many fall short.
 Programs like annual performance reviews or even office perks that don't connect back to an emotionally-driven purpose typically end up with less meaningful change for the company.
 In fact, sometimes these types of programs can end up backfiring.